Best Practices for Using the VerseDB API

 • Limit search frequency in your UI

-The API provides nested routes to efficiently fetch related data:
+PRO users can access nested routes to efficiently fetch related data:

 GET /api/issues/{id}/variants # Get variants for an issue